Chemistry Pathways

 Overview

 The global demand for energy and materials is increasing with world population growth.
-In this unit, you will explore energy options and the chemical production of materials with reference to efficiencies, renewability and the minimisation of their impact on the environment.
+In this unit you will investigate the chemical production of energy and materials.
+You will explore how innovation, design and sustainability principles and concepts can be applied to produce energy and materials while minimising possible harmful effects of production on human health and the environment.

 Prerequisites